 Figure~\ref{fig14} shows the manner by which the spiral and ring structures of the cluster members diminished during their infalling phases.
-As indicated by the cumulative distribution functions (CDFs) of the entire sample, the spiral and ring galaxies indicated decreasing spiral and ring fractions towards the cluster center, which were statistically significant based on the Kolmogorov--Smirnov test ($p<0.05$).
+As shown by the cumulative distribution functions (CDFs) of the entire sample, the spiral and ring galaxies indicated decreasing spiral and ring fractions towards the cluster center, which were statistically significant based on the Kolmogorov--Smirnov test ($p<0.05$) at $\log((r/R_{200})\times(|\Delta v/\sigma_v|))\lesssim0$.
 The decreasing spiral fraction in the local galaxy cluster has been investigated extensively as a morphology--density relation (e.g., \cite{Dressler1980,Larson1980,Vulcani2023}); thus, this specific details are omitted herein.
-Although some spiral galaxies remained within the virialized region, approximately 40\% were passive, as reported by \citet{Shimakawa2022}.
-Similarly, the ring fraction declined towards the cluster center, particularly at $\log((r/R_{200})\times(|\Delta v/\sigma_v|))<-0.5$ (figure~\ref{fig14}), supporting the modern hydrodynamic cosmological simulation \citep{Elagali2018}.
+Although some spiral galaxies remain within the virialized region, approximately 40\% are passive, as reported by \citet{Shimakawa2022}.
+Similarly, the ring fraction declines towards the cluster center, particularly at $\log((r/R_{200})\times(|\Delta v/\sigma_v|))<-0.5$ (figure~\ref{fig14}), supporting the modern hydrodynamic cosmological simulation \citep{Elagali2018}.
 The formation mechanisms of the ring features can be classified into two scenarios, i.e., galactic interactions and gravitational effects induced by a central galactic bar (e.g., \cite{Lynds1976,Appleton1996,Elagali2018}).
 As both cases require galactic disks, the decreasing ring fraction in the cluster center can be naturally explained by the lack of disk galaxies in the galaxy clusters, which is known as the morphology--density relation.
 Similarly, \citet{Elmegreen1992} reported decreasing fractions of late-type galaxies with outer rings in local galaxy clusters.

-Finally, we should note that the ring galaxy sample were likely to be contaminated by pseudo-ring spiral galaxies.
-Based on the currently available imaging data, the ring structure cannot be fully distinguished from spiral arms with a smaller pitch angle (see also \cite{Shimakawa2022}), which would cause uncertainties in measuring the intrinsic number densities and fractions of ring galaxies beyond the Poisson errors.
+Finally, we should note that the ring galaxy sample is likely to be contaminated by pseudo-ring spiral galaxies.
+Based on the currently available imaging data, the ring structure cannot be fully distinguished from spiral arms with a small pitch angle (see also \cite{Shimakawa2022}), which would cause uncertainties in measuring the intrinsic number densities and fractions of ring galaxies beyond Poisson errors.
 We leave this caveat to future work with high-resolution imaging data from the wide-field surveys in space (e.g., \cite{Laureijs2011,Amendola2013,Spergel2015}).